apnadkarni/blt/man/graph.rst

     Specifies how connecting line segments are drawn between data points.
     *SmoothValue* can be one of the following.

+    **catrom**
+      This is the same as **natural**.

+    **cubic**
+      Multiple segments are generated between data points using a cubic spline.
+The abisscas (X-coordinates) must be monotonically increasing.

     **linear**
       A single line segment is drawn, connecting both data points.

+    ***natural**
+      This is the same as **cubic**.

+    **none**
+      This is the same as **linear**.

+    **parametriccubic**
+      This is similar to **cubic** but abscissas (X-coordinates) do not need to be monotonically increasing.
+The location on the splice is roughly computed by arc length.

+    **parametricquadratic**
+      This is similar to **quadratic** but abscissas (X-coordinates) do not need to be monotonically increasing.
+The location on the splice is roughly computed by arc length.

+    **quadratic**
+      Multiple segments are generated between data points using a quadratic spline.
+The abisscas (X-coordinates) must be monotonically increasing.

     **step**
       Two line segments are drawn.
 The first is a horizontal line segment that steps the next X-coordinate.
 The second is a vertical line, moving to the next Y-coordinate.

-    ***natural**
-      Multiple segments are generated between data points using a cubic spline.

-    **quadratic**
-      Multiple segments are generated between data points using a quadratic spline.
+  **-state**  *what*

-  **-styles**  *styleList*
+  **-styles**  *stylesList*

     Specifies what pen to use based on the range of weights given.
-    *StyleList* is a list of style specifications.
+    *StylesList* is a list of style specifications.
 Each style specification, in turn, is a list consisting of a pen name, and optionally a minimum and maximum range.
 Data points whose weight (see the **-weight** option) falls in this range, are drawn with this pen.
     If no range is specified it defaults to the index of the pen in the list.
 Note that this affects only symbol attributes.
 Line attributes, such as line width, dashes, etc. are ignored.

   **-symbol**  *symbolName*